Ron Reagan: Political activities

 Reagan is not a member of a political party, but votes Democratic.
 In July 2004, Reagan spoke at the Democratic National Convention about his support for lifting Bush's restrictions on federally funded embryonic stem cell research, from which he expected a cure or new treatments for Alzheimer's disease, of which his father had recently died.
 "There are those who would stand in the way of this remarkable future, who would deny the federal funding so crucial to basic research.
 A few of these folks, needless to say, are just grinding a political axe and they should be ashamed of themselves," Ron Reagan said of the restrictions.
 "We can choose between the future and the past, between reason and ignorance, between true compassion and mere ideology."
 Reagan's mother Nancy also supported this position.

 In September 2004, he told the Sunday Herald newspaper that the George W. Bush Administration had "cheated to get into the White House.
 It's not something Americans ever want to think about their government.
 My sense of these people is that they don't have any respect for the public at large.
 They have a revolutionary mindset.
 I think they feel that anything they can do to prevail — lie, cheat, whatever — is justified by their revolutionary aims" and that he feared Bush was "hijacking" his father's reputation.

 Reagan later wrote the essay "The Case Against George W. Bush by Ron Reagan" for Esquire.
 He voted for Democratic candidate John Kerry in the 2004 presidential election.
 Reagan endorsed Senator Barack Obama of Illinois for president in the 2008 presidential election.
 In November 2015, Reagan endorsed Vermont Senator Bernie Sanders for the Democratic Party nomination in the 2016 Democratic Party primaries.

-In early 2020, Reagan stated that his father would have opposed Donald Trump, remarking to The Daily Beast that his "father would have been ashamed of this Republican Party" as well as "been embarrassed and ashamed that a president of the United States was as incompetent and traitorous as the man occupying the White House now."
+In early 2020, Reagan stated his father would have opposed Donald Trump, remarking to The Daily Beast that "The Republican Party at this point, for a whole host of reasons to do with Donald Trump, is an entirely illegitimate political party just made up of a bunch of sycophantic traitors mouthing Kremlin propaganda to defend this squalid little man who is occupying the White House," Reagan said.
+"This is a dying party.
+They either have to remake themselves entirely or they will disappear eventually.
+Within a decade the Republican Party will be a minor fringe group if it continues going this way.
+My father would have been ashamed of this Republican Party.
+He would have been embarrassed and ashamed that a president of the United States was as incompetent and traitorous as the man occupying the White House now.
+He’s a disgrace to the office of the presidency."